coffeegoddd/quick-auth/README.md

 That is until the client needs to either signup or login, at which point the client sends POSTs to either of those respective endpoints and then is authenticated and given a new session, or is created in my db and given a new session.

 To install -->
-Clone repo and enter root directory.
+Clone repo and enter root directory. (node v11.8.0)

 $ npm install